Main Article Content

 Among our 89 subjects, 46 had MetS (51.7%) and 31 subjects with MetS had ED (67.4%).
-The presence of MetS had a significant correlation with lower IIEF-ED scores, lower intercourse satisfaction scores, lower total testosterone (TT) serum level (p<0.01) and also presence of MetS had a significant correlation with higher D-dimer, fibrinogen and CRP serum level.
+The presence of MetS had a significant correlation with lower IIEF-ED scores, lower intercourse satisfaction scores, lower total testosterone (TT) serum level (p<0.01) and also presence of MetS had a significant correlation with higher D-dimer, fibrinogen and C-reactive protein (CRP) serum level.
 The results also showed that the greater the number of MetS components had the higher the prevalence of ED and the higher the abnormal CRP, fibrinogen and D-dimer (p<0.05).
 After adjusting for age, we used sexual desire dysfunction, Met S and TT abnormal to run the logistic regression model for predictors of ED, and the analysis showed that there was a significant difference for sexual desire dysfunction (OR=8.845, 95% CI=2.203- 35.516, P=0.002), Met S (OR=4.1009.70, 95% CI=1.343- 12.520, P=0.013) and TT abnormal (OR=3.287, 95% CI=1.022- 10.570, P=0.046).

 Conclusion: To prevent the development of ED, we should encourage a change in lifestyle to prevent the development of MetS, and early identification and treatment of MetS risk factors might be helpful to prevent ED and secondary cardiovascular disease, including diet and lifestyle interventions.